 - The training is similar to that which would be given in a vocational school;

 - The training is for the benefit of the trainee;

 - The trainee does not displace a regular employee and works under close observation;

 - The training provider derives no immediate benefit from the trainee; in fact, its operations may be impeded;

-- The trainee is not entitled to a job at the completion of the training; and
+- The trainee is not entitled to a job at the training’s completion; and

 - The training should be part of an educational curriculum;